Welcome to the Easy MTD help.

 Each on an Individual Line

-Each VAT figure must be presented on its own line in the text (txt) or comma-separated values (csv) file in the following way:
+Each figure must be presented on its own line in the text (txt) or comma-separated values (csv) file in the following way:

 316995.55